 Got a meeting with your CEO or potential investors?
 Looking for a way to prove the success of your product with numbers?
 Or do you simply want to back up your decisions with more than just opinions?
-Key performance indicators (KPIs) are the way to create a data-driven proof of your actions and strategies as a PM.
+Key performance indicators (KPIs) are the way to create data-driven proof of your actions and strategies as a PM.

 Knowing how to effectively measure the progress of your team, product, and business is an essential requirement for success.
 Quality, company-specific, and measurable KPIs can help you communicate more effectively and achieve goals that translate into company success.